+4.13 Demand Response Providers and Proxy Demand Resources

+4.13.1 Relationship Between CAISO and Demand Response Providers

+The CAISO shall only accept Bids for Energy or Ancillary Services, Submissions to Self-Provide Ancillary Services from Proxy Demand Resources, or Submissions of Energy Self-Schedules from Proxy Demand Resources that are provided with Submissions to Self-Provide Ancillary Services, if such Proxy Demand Resources are represented by a Demand Response Provider that has entered into a Proxy Demand Resource Agreement with the CAISO, has accurately provided the information required in the Demand Response System, and has met standards adopted by the CAISO and published on the CAISO Website.
+The CAISO shall not accept submitted Bids for Energy or Ancillary Services from a Demand Response Provider other than through a Scheduling Coordinator, which Scheduling Coordinator may be the Demand Response Provider itself or another entity.

+4.13.2 Requirements Applicable to Demand Response Providers and Proxy Demand Resources

+A single Demand Response Provider must represent each Proxy Demand Resource and may represent more than one (1) Proxy Demand Resource.
+Each Proxy Demand Resource must be associated with a Load Serving Entity and a Utility Distribution Company.
+A Demand Response Provider may be, but is not required to be, a Load Serving Entity and/or a Utility Distribution Company.
+Each Proxy Demand Resource is required to be associated with a single Load Serving Entity and/or a single Utility Distribution Company is required to be located in a single Sub-LAP.
+All underlying Locations of a Proxy Demand Resource must be located in a single Sub-LAP.
+The Meter Data for each Proxy Demand Resource will be metered Load data.
+Each Demand Response Provider is required to satisfy registration requirements and to provide information to allow the CAISO to establish Customer Baselines in accordance with the applicable Business Practice Manuals.

+4.13.3 Identification of Proxy Demand Resources

+Each Proxy Demand Provider shall provide data identifying each of its Proxy Demand Resources and such information regarding the capacity and the operating characteristics of the Proxy Demand Resource as may be reasonably requested from time to time by the CAISO.
+All information provided to the CAISO regarding the operational and technical constraints in the Master File shall be accurate and actually based on physical characteristics of the resources.

 * * *

-6.3 Communication of Dispatch Instructions.
+6.3 Communication of Dispatch Instructions

-Normal verbal and electronic communication of Dispatch Instructions between the CAISO and Generators or Participating Loads will be via the relevant Scheduling Coordinator.
+Normal verbal and electronic communication of Dispatch Instructions between the CAISO and Generators, Participating Loads, or Demand Response Providers will be via the relevant Scheduling Coordinator.

-6.3.1 Scheduling Coordinator Responsibility to Pass Dispatch Instructions to Participating Generator or Load.
+6.3.1 Scheduling Coordinator Responsibility to Pass Dispatch Instructions to Participating Generator, Load, or Demand Response Provider

-Each Scheduling Coordinator must immediately pass on to the Generator or Participating Load concerned any communication for the Generator or Participating Load which it receives from the CAISO.
+Each Scheduling Coordinator must immediately pass on to the Generator, Participating Load, or Demand Response Provider concerned any communication for the Generator, Participating Load, or Demand Response Provider which it receives from the CAISO.

 Communication delays by the Scheduling Coordinator may result in Uninstructed Deviation Penalties or other adjustments pursuant to this CAISO Tariff.
-The CAISO may, with the prior permissions of the Scheduling Coordinator concerned, communicate with and give Dispatch Instructions to the operators of Generating Units and Loads directly without having to communicate through their appointed Scheduling Coordinator.
+The CAISO may, with the prior permission of the Scheduling Coordinator concerned, communicate with and give Dispatch Instructions to the operators of Generating Units, Loads, and to Demand Response Providers, directly without having to communicate through their appointed Scheduling Coordinator.
 In situations of deteriorating system conditions or emergency, the CAISO reserves the right to communicate directly with the Generator(s) as required to ensure System Reliability.

 * * *

-7.1.3 CAISO Control Center Authorities.
+7.1.3 CAISO Control Center Authorities

 The CAISO shall have full authority, subject to this CAISO Tariff, to direct the operation of the facilities referred to in Section 7.1.1 and 7.1.2 including (without limitation), to: